 The Duke University Mathematics Union (DUMU) is a club for undergraduates with an interest in mathematics.
 Recent activities include sponsoring talks for undergraduates (see above) and hosting a mathematics contest for high school students; the contest attracts participants from throughout the southeast.
 Information about meetings and activities will be distributed by electronic mail and posted in the department.
 For current information about DUMU, see the Undergraduate Program page at the department's web site, and click on the link for DUMU.

 Graduation with Distinction in Mathematics

-Mathematics majors who have strong academic records are eligible for graduation with distinction in mathematics.
-The requirements are:
+Mathematics majors with strong academic records and the desire to pursue original research in mathematics and its applications are encouraged to apply for graduation with distinction in mathematics.